fch-yk/d_07_01_space_game/README.md

 python game.py
 ```

-- Control the spaceship with the arrows
+- Control the spaceship with the arrows.

 ## Project goals

 The project was created for educational purposes.
-It's a lesson for python and web developers at [Devman](https://dvmn.org)
+It's a lesson for python and web developers at [Devman](https://dvmn.org).